brsynth/icfree-ml/README.md

 # Description

-Design of experiments (DoE) and machine learning scripts for the iCFree project
+Design of experiments (DoE) and machine learning modules for the iCFree project

 # Installation